 New Kansas House speaker getting good marks for loose style

 In this Monday, Jan.
-9, 2017, file photo, Rep. Ron Ryckman is sworn in as Speaker of the House by Kansas Supreme Court Justice Lawton Nuss, in Topeka.
+9, 2017, file photo, Representative Ron Ryckman is sworn in as Speaker of the House by Kansas Supreme Court Justice Lawton Nuss, in Topeka, Kan.
 Rickman's wife Kim is holding the bible.

 Comments